ovpn-to/oVPN-IPtables-Anti-Leak/README.md

 Now to activate the script run `sudo /root/iptables.sh`, to deactivate it run `sudo /root/iptables.sh unload`.

 ## Configuration
-You can enable connections to your local network, if you want.
+    You can enable connections to your local network, but this could make DNS leaks possible!
     Set `ALLOWLAN` to 1 at the top of `/root/iptables.sh` to enable all traffic to 192.168.0.0/16.